A rotten egg smell? Hissing sounds? Withered plants? All of these point to one major concern: a gas leak.

 Fortunately, gas leaks are evident if you know the signs and are quite hard to ignore.

 So what do you do when you have a gas leak?

 Three reasons why you need a qualified gas plumber

-Attempting DIY gas installation is not only dangerous, but foolish!
+Attempting DIY gas installation is not only dangerous, but foolish, too.

 While you may think that such DIY attempts save you time and money, trying to investigate gas issues on your own can result in health problems, leaks, fire, and explosions.

-Gas fitting is a heavily regulated field, and not all plumbers are certified gas fitters who can do the job as cautiously as others.
+Gas fitting is a heavily regulated field, and not all plumbers are certified gas fitters who have the skill and licence to perform relevant services safely and efficiently.

-Here are a few reasons why you need a certified and qualified gas plumber who can install, repair, or replace your gas system for you.
+Here are a few reasons why you must only choose a qualified gas plumber to install, repair, or replace your gas system for you.

 1. DIY gas plumbing involves risks and dangers

 Gas and water systems are two separate entities.